Damien62-dev/Assignment-module-2/Documentation.md

 - All design decisions and user experience choices

 **Code Understanding:**
-Every function can be explained and justified, demonstrating how each feature works and discussing alternative implementation approaches, proving genuine understanding of the entire codebase.
+I can explain and justify every function, demonstrate how each feature works, and discuss alternative implementation approaches, proving genuine understanding of the entire codebase.

 ---